astrosilverio/mimir/blog/log/log1.md

 I am a genius but need to finish technical post before mindless text migration

 2 hrs into work.
-Done with first semi-technical blog post! w00t w00t commencing migration
+Done with first semi-technical blog post! w00t w00t commencing migration I COMMITTED OH BABY OH BABY don't know what to do now

+TODO: migration to markdown, learn how to make a test suite instead of having to nosetests every file, tell Allison of my genius

+I feel so vain.

+can't read JSON without thinking of the Spartax, thanks Captain Marvel and GotG